DMovies - Your platform for thought-provoking cinema

 This is the another film in Antonio Barbera’s “sex” list of 2024 (movies that the Artistic Director of the Biennale praised because of the candid “representation of sexuality”, and alleged shunning of “prudery”).
 The others were Halina Reijn’s Babygirl and Luca Guadagninio’s Queer (he also mentioned Alfonso Cuaron’s Disclaimer, but that’s a television series).
 In reality, none of these films contain realistic representations of sex.
 In fact, Love barely contains any sex (except for a very brief and timid outdoors interaction).
 The takeaway is very clear (in Love, as also on the other films): it is acceptable to talk about non-conventional sex, but it is not acceptable to provide a realistic portrayal.
 We desperately need less talk and more action.

-Love just premiered in the Official Competition of the 81st Venice International Film Festival.
+Love just pemiered in the Official Competition of the 81st Venice International Film Festival, when this piece was originally written.
 This is the second entry in Hagerud’s Sex, Love, Dreams trilogy, after Sex (2014), which premiered earlier this year in the Panorama section of the Berlinale.
+Also showing in the 28th Tallinn Black Nights Film Festival

 By Victor Fraga - 06-09-2024